 Understanding Our Childrens’ Mental Health Challenges

 Suzanne explores mental health challenges faced by youth today.
 This presentation provides the latest understanding of trauma, anxiety, depression, and substance use disorders (TADS).
 Suzanne gives her students’ lens of lived experience, explaining what young people who struggle with mental health say they feel, perceive, and need.
 She shares insight from extensive discussions with those from a wide array of cultural, geographic, economic, and familial backgrounds.
 Suzanne relays adolescent neuroscience, aligning with classroom observations, to explain the perceptions and behaviours of youth.
-Lessons for Parents From a Youth Concurrent Disorders Centre: Eight Ways to Support Wellness
+What I Learned from Teen Psychiatric Patients:

-This session explores eight tangible ways we can foster wellness.
+Eight Ways to Support Wellness This session explores eight tangible ways we can foster wellness.
 Through data, anecdotes, and narratives, Suzanne presents her primary research findings and the eight youth “heart-desires” that emerged from student dialogues.
 These eight deep-seated desires give insight into how we can create safe and nurturing spaces that build our students’ self-worth.
 This session relays the wisdom of young people through stories, illustrations, and perceived experiences.
 Suzanne provides recent research about relationships, attachment, and behaviour.
 Concepts of neuroscience and neuroplasticity are also examined.
-Lessons for Parents From a Youth Concurrent Disorders Centre: Four Parental Ways of Being to Support Wellness
+What I Learned from Teen Psychiatric Patients:

-In this presentation, Suzanne suggests a paradigm shift to our classroom spaces.
+Four Parental Ways of Being to Support Wellness In this presentation, Suzanne suggests a paradigm shift to our classroom spaces.
 Suzanne gives four ways that we are to “be” in our relationships with our children in the context of how we can offer better support, understanding, and care.
 This session relies extensively on youths’ lived experiences and perspectives that, according to them, adults have not recognized.
 Suzanne also discusses insight from the field of psychology and other mental health professionals.
 SECURELY ATTACHED DISCIPLINE

 To what extent do we maintain “discipline” and how can we do so appropriately and meaningfully?
 This workshop examines the connection between supporting youths’ intrinsic longing for relational attachment and maintaining classroom boundaries.
 We will explore how empathy and compassion are foundational to safeguarding classroom expectations, and discuss tangible ways to implement securely attached discipline. |